 One of the most common issues that people experience during the winter comes in the form of a frozen pipe.
 If not taken care of immediately, a frozen water supply pipe can burst and cause extensive and expensive water damage to your home.
 How do you know if a pipe is frozen?
 The biggest indicator is if you turn on your faucet and nothing comes out.
 If this is the case, it's time to get to work.
 Here's how to unfreeze a pipe - the right way:

 Finding a frozen pipe isn't as easy as you might think it is, especially if you have a big house.
 Check in the most obvious areas, like beneath pier and beam homes in drafty unfinished basements or attics and uninsulated walls - where pipes are exposed to cold air.
 Once you find the frozen pipe, take action.
 Open the faucet that is connected to the frozen pipe, and identify the area where it's blocked sometimes it will have frost on the outside but more often than not, it looks like any other water pipe.

 Next, you need to put heat on the pipe – but no open flames!
-The fire risk is too great to risk using propane torches candles or other open flames on a copper pipe.
+The fire risk is too great to risk using propane torches candles, or other open flames.
 Some people turn up their thermostat, but this isn't recommended as the only solution because it will take too long to get results.
 Do turn up your heat, and open your sink cabinets with pipes beneath them so the warm air circulates around pipes.
-However, also use handheld hair dryer to run back and forth along the pipe.
+However, also use a handheld hair dryer back and forth along the pipe.
 Make sure you're doing this evenly: Otherwise, the pipe could rupture.
 You can also place a space heater nearby but keep it at least three feet away from wall materials to prevent a fire.